 One thing to keep in mind about ground balancing your metal detector, normally, but not always, you have to do a ground balance every time you turn your metal detector on.
 Also when you move to a different type of ground it is best to ground balance again.
 For example, if you are at a park and you move from the sand around the playground to the grass in the park it is best to ground balance in the new area, or moving from the grass to a beach, you will need to run a ground balance again.

-Discrimination is also a very useful feature that helps you improve the performance and get the best results.
+Discrimination is also a very useful feature that helps you improve your performance and get the best results.
 The ground may contain a lot of potential targets, however, some might be totally unusable for the purpose.
 This feature exists to help you avoid unwanted targets by setting appropriate adjustments.
 It is necessary to mention, there are four types of discrimination, and they are explained better further in the text.

 Variable Discrimination is the first one, and it is the easiest sort of discrimination that allows you to use a control knob to make appropriate adjustments.